ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_2.md

 ## Introduction

 This is the second part of the article on data analysis using PostgreSQL.
-The first part of this article discusses how to study the preliminary properties of the data.
+The [first part](https://github.com/ahron1/airbyte_docs/blob/main/drafts/postgres_data_analysis/data_analysis_postgres_1.md) discusses how to study the preliminary properties of the data.
 It demonstrated SQL queries to get basic features like maximum and minimum values, sums and averages, percentile values, etc. for entire columns as well as for subsets (subgroups) of columns.

 The next logical step in analyzing the data is studying its statistical properties, such as variances, standard deviations, and correlations, as well as linear regressions.
+That is the topic of this article.
 Basic statistical analysis does not require the use of specialized tools.
 It can be run directly within PostgreSQL using built-in functions.
 Doing the analysis within the database has a few advantages:

 1. fewer IT systems to manage and maintain
 1. avoiding passing data back and forth between different systems